housecodenet/rlibrary/README.md

 NuGet: [https://www.nuget.org/packages/Plugin.RLibrary/](https://www.nuget.org/packages/Plugin.RLibrary/)

-### Development feed (possibly instable)
+### Development feed

-Fell fre to create new ticket if you found any issue during work with this library or you have any new feature request.
+Fell free to create new ticket if you found any issue during work with this library or you have any new feature request.